sourcegraph/handbook/content/departments/marketing/demand-gen/marketing_operations.md

 Marketing Operations is currently partnering with sales to implement a lead lifecycle program.
 Once the details are finalized, we will be updating this section.

-## Hubspot
+## HubSpot

-Hubspot is our marketing automation tool.
+HubSpot is our marketing automation tool.
 It’s where we run all our email marketing campaigns, track engagement, score marketing qualified leads, and manage parts of the lead lifecycle from.
 Our goal is to keep this system aligned with Salesforce so that we’re staying current with processes to support the sales cycle.

-### Hubspot Access
+### HubSpot Access

-Most everyone at the organization has access to Hubspot.
+Most everyone at the organization has access to HubSpot.
 If you do not and you would like access, you can reach out to [Greg Bouton](mailto:greg.bouton@sourcegraph.com).
 Alternatively, if you have a user seat, but are having difficulty completing an action due to your user role/permissions you can reach out as well.

-### Hubspot Roles
+### HubSpot Roles

-Hubspot Roles have been created to standardize company-wide access, as well as to ensure that all users have appropriate access to Hubspot.
+HubSpot Roles have been created to standardize company-wide access, as well as to ensure that all users have appropriate access to HubSpot.
 Below is an overview of the Roles.
 Please reach out to [Greg Bouton](mailto:greg.bouton@sourcegraph.com) if you think your role needs to be changed.

-- Super Admin: Unlimited access to our Hubspot instance.
+- Super Admin: Unlimited access to our HubSpot instance.
-- Standard Admin: Pared-down admin access to our Hubspot instance.
-Ability to change Hubspot settings, import data, bulk delete, and edit/delete workflows has been disabled.
+- Standard Admin: Pared-down admin access to our HubSpot instance.
+Ability to change HubSpot settings, import data, bulk delete, and edit/delete workflows has been disabled.
-- User - Edit Access: Basic access to our Hubspot instance with added ability to edit objects, export data, create forms/lists/files, read/write ads, campaigns, blogs, landing pages, and URL redirects, and create/edit reports.
+- User - Edit Access: Basic access to our HubSpot instance with added ability to edit objects, export data, create forms/lists/files, read/write ads, campaigns, blogs, landing pages, and URL redirects, and create/edit reports.
-- User - Read Access: Basic 'read only' access to our Hubspot instance.
+- User - Read Access: Basic 'read only' access to our HubSpot instance.

-As we continue to grow, users will also be added to our Hubspot instance.
+As we continue to grow, users will also be added to our HubSpot instance.
 In order to keep a level of consistency, roles will be automatically assigned to teams.
 If a member of the team needs to have upgraded access, please reach out to [Greg Bouton](mailto:greg.bouton@sourcegraph.com).

 - People Ops: User - Read Access
 - Product: User - Edit Access